AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 sailop autotune ./src --seed "my-brand-name"

-# Output: CSS custom properties file + modified componentsautotune command is the most powerful.
-It generates a unique palette, typography scale, spacing system, and animation set from a seed string.
+# Output: CSS custom properties file + modified componentsautotune is the most powerful.
+It generates a palette, type scale, spacing system, and animation set from a seed string.
 The same seed always produces the same output, so your design is reproducible.
-For more on how MCP servers integrate with AI agents, see MCP Servers for Design: Sailop Integrates with Any AI Agent.Using CI/CD
+On how MCP servers plug into agents, see MCP Servers for Design: Sailop Integrates with Any AI Agent.Using CI/CD

 name: Design Quality